ME3Tweaks/ME3TweaksModManager/moddesc.ini file format.md

-THIS DOCUMENT IS A WORK IN PROGRESS FOR MOD MANAGER 6

-Current as of Build 103.
+This documentation is current as of Build 104.

 **This document is long!
 Do not let that dissuade you.
 It is just very thorough.**